Auriana/TWEB_Project1/DOCUMENTATION.md

 ###5.1 <a name="pdfjs"></a>PDF.js###

-The two main purposes of this application are the following:
--	For the presenter : to upload the PDF file.
--	For the viewer : to display the PDF file.

-In order to implement them, we used an existing library: [PDF.js](http://mozilla.github.io/pdf.js).
+In order to be able to display PDF files, we used an existing library: [PDF.js](http://mozilla.github.io/pdf.js).
 It provided us several useful functions (where `num` is the number of the page):
 - `renderPage(num)`: gets page information from the document, resize the canvas according to it, and render the page `num`.
 - `queueRenderPage(num)`: if another page is rendering in progress, waits until the rendering is finised.
 Otherwise, executes the rendering immediately.
 - `onPrevPage()`: displays the previous page.